Red Dwarf: Red Dwarf: The Movie

 Since the beginning of the seventh series in 1997, Doug Naylor had been attempting to make a feature-length version of the show.
-A final draft of the script was written, by Naylor, and flyers began circulating around certain websites.
-The flyer was genuine and had been distributed by Winchester Films to market the film overseas.
-Plot details were included as part of the teaser.
-It was set in the distant future where Homo sapienoids—a race of cyborgs—had taken over the solar system and were wiping out the human race.
+A final draft of the script was written by Naylor, and flyers began circulating around certain websites.
+The flyer had been created by Winchester Films in order to market the film overseas.
+Plot details were included as part of a teaser.

+The movie was set in the distant future in which Homo sapienoids— a race of cyborgs— had taken over the Solar System and were wiping out the human race.
 Spaceships that tried to escape Earth were hunted down "until only one remained...
 Red Dwarf".

-Naylor had scouted Australia to get an idea of locations and finance costs, with pre-production beginning in 2004 and filming planned for 2005.
+Naylor scouted Australia to get an idea of locations and finance costs.
+Pre-production began in 2004 and filming was planned for 2005.
 Costumes were made, including Kryten's, and A-list celebrity cameos, including Madonna, were rumoured.
-However, finding sufficient funding had been difficult.
+However, the team struggled to find sufficient funding.
 Naylor explained at a Red Dwarf Dimension Jump convention that the film had been rejected by the BBC and the British Film Council.

-In 2012, material from early drafts of the film was incorporated into the series X finale "The Beginning".
+In 2012, material from early drafts of the film was incorporated into the Series X finale "The Beginning".

-In 2018, Naylor suggested production of the movie was still under consideration, "The order will probably be another TV series, a stage show and possibly a movie, and I think the guys agree on that.
+In 2018, Naylor suggested production of the movie was still under consideration, explaining: "The order will probably be another TV series, a stage show and possibly a movie, and I think the guys agree on that.
 The film is a long shot at this point just because it can take so long to get funding."

 Role-playing game

-Deep7 Press (formerly Deep7 LLC) released Red Dwarf – The Roleplaying Game in February 2003 (although the printed copyright is 2002).
+Deep7 Press (formerly Deep7 LLC) released Red Dwarf – The Roleplaying Game in February 2003 (the printed copyright is 2002).
 Based on the series, the game allows its players to portray original characters within the Red Dwarf universe.
 Player characters can be human survivors, holograms, "evolved" house pets (cats, dogs, iguanas, rabbits, rats and mice), various types of mechanoid (Series 4000, Hudzen 10 and Waxdroids in the corebook, Series 3000 in the Extra Bits Book) or GELFs (Kinatawowi and Pleasure GELF in the corebook, "Vindaloovians" in the Extra Bits Book).

-A total of three products were released for the game: the core 176-page rulebook, the AI Screen (analogous to the Game Master's Screen used in other role-playing games, also featuring the "Extra Bits Book" booklet) and the Series Sourcebook.
-The Series Sourcebook contains plot summaries of each episode from series I to VIII as well as game rules for all major and minor characters from each series.

-The game has been praised for staying true to the comedic nature of the series, for its entertaining writing and for the detail to which the background material is explained.
-However, some reviewers found the game mechanics to be simplistic and uninspiring compared to other science-fiction role-playing games on the market.